This amphibian makes a perfect aquatic pet: it’s intriguing to observe its behavior and it’s pretty easy to take care of.

 How to help and treat bloated African clawed frogs?

 There are actually two types of swelling in African Clawed Frogs – soft bloat and hard bloat.

-If your aquatic frog’s body feels puffy like a water balloon, then you’re dealing with soft bloat.
+If your pet frog’s inflated body feels puffy like a water balloon, then you’re dealing with soft bloat.

 If the inflamed body of your pet is firm to the touch like the inside of your wrist – then you’re dealing with hard bloat.

-While both conditions require immediate treatment, the latter is harder to cure and often leads to death.
+While both conditions require immediate treatment, the latter is harder to cure and can often be fatal.

 Nevertheless, you shouldn’t give up, as it’s not impossible to save your swollen ACF, even if it’s suffering from hard bloat.
 Of course, your best course of action would be to take your pet frog to the veterinarian.

-Other than that, you can follow these steps to treat your bloated African Clawed Frog:
+Other than that, you can follow these steps to help and treat your bloated African Clawed Frog:

 - Set up a quarantine tank (QT) for your sick pet.
 If the African Clawed Frog is the only aquarium inhabitant, it can remain in its original tank during treatment – no QT needed.

 - Start antibiotic treatment.
 You’ll want to do this in case your frog’s condition is caused by a bacterial infection to the kidneys.
 You can use products, such as Maracyn II, Maracyn Plus, or Enrofloxacin.
 When it comes to dosing – follow the recommendations on the product’s label.
 If you end up using Enrofloxacin, put the frog on a wet paper towel and put the medicine (0.5mg/ml) on its back for 30 minutes twice a day.
 I usually do this once in the morning, and once in the evening, 12 hours apart.
 Do this for two weeks and monitor your frog’s body for changes.